kovidgoyal/kitty/docs/faq.rst

    map X no_op

-Here X will the keys you press on the keyboard.
+Here X is the keys you press on the keyboard.
 So for example :kbd:`ctrl+shift+1`.